nexient-llc/lcaf-component-policy/README.md

-# Common Automation Framework - Global Policy Component
+# Launch Common Automation Framework - Global Policy Component

-This repo holds the component for global policies within the Common Automation Framework (CAF).
+This repo holds the component for global policies within the Launch Common Automation Framework (LCAF).

 It contains the following: